 no stamps.
 Write whatever you

-want, mail it to any address you want -- done.
+want, mail it to any address -- done.
 Simplicity -- the good old

 Domestic PRIORITY Envelope &

 BOXES, up in 2017,2018,2019, 2020

 local shipments, use straight Priority and drop the flat rate